 Update your Fitbit App & Tracker

-Many software bugs in the previous installs or upgrades are cleared off in the newer versions of the system updates.
+Many software bugs in the previous installs or upgrades clear off in the newer versions of the system updates.

 If there be any glitches from the Fitbit App side, then the app updates from the store would indeed fix it.
 If there be any device tracker problem, then the Tracker update will resolve the issue.